dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 Similarly, received data at rest SHOULD be stored with a satisfactory degree of security.

+As many mitigation systems employ diversion to scrub attack traffic, operators of DOTS agents SHOULD ensure signaling sessions are resistant to Man-in-the-Middle (MitM) attacks.
+Traffic diversion typically involves routing table modifications in the diverting network.
+As such, an attacker with control of a DOTS client or relay may negatively influence network traffic by requesting and withdrawing requests for mitigation for particular prefixes, leading to route or DNS flapping.

 Any attack targeting the availability of DOTS servers may disrupt the ability of the system to receive and process DOTS signals resulting in failure to fulfill a mitigation request.
 Similarly, DOTS relays represent high-value targets in a DOTS architecture.
 Disrupting any DOTS relay in a signaling path represents a denial-of-service against DOTS in general.
 DOTS systems SHOULD be given adequate protections, again, in accordance with best current practices